project-sbc/Power-Control-Panel/README.md

 Download the latest version 0.1.7 here: https://github.com/project-sbc/Power-Control-Panel/releases

 This software allows easy change of TDP on windows handheld devices.
+Features include:
-Features include: configurable profiles with charger vs battery values and xinput TDP change capability.
+-configurable profiles with charger vs battery values -xinput TDP change capability (hold LB RB and a dpad direction) -assign an exe to a profile to auto start when exe opens -auto startup at logon to system tray
+-touch friendly interface, keyboard (mostly) not required

+Supported CPUs are limited to intel such as tiger lake, ice lake, kaby lake AMD support coming soon!!!!

+Devices this is great for:
+GPD win 3
+Gpd win max
+Gpd win 2
+One netbook 1gx/pro
+One netbook one mix 3/4
+One netbook one x player

 YouTube video of software in action: https://youtu.be/JwvPWb7sDqk